mikeedudee/SINAG/README.md

 **⚠️ STRICTLY PROPRIETARY AND CONFIDENTIAL**

-**Copyright © 2025 Sinag.
+**Copyright © 2025 SINAG.
 All Rights Reserved.**

-This repository, including all code, designs, schematics, documentation, and associated assets, is the exclusive intellectual property of **Sinag**.
+This repository, including all code, designs, schematics, documentation, and associated assets, is the exclusive intellectual property of **SINAG**.

 1. **No Unlicensed Use:** You may not copy, reproduce, distribute, publish, display, perform, modify, create derivative works, transmit, or in any way exploit any such content.
 2. **Commercial & Educational Usage:** Any usage of this material requires **express written permission** from the project owners.